Published on Friday 30 September 2016 09:19

 Ten Second Review

-The Crossover.
-Arguably, it's the motor industry's fastest growing market segment and in Subaru's XV, that's exactly what we have here.
+The family-sized Crossover.
+Arguably, it's one of the motor industry's fastest growing market segments and in Subaru's XV, that's exactly what we have here.
 But this class of car is usually these days more about fashion than substance.
-So what if you could get one with Qashqai-like style matched to Freelander-like off road capability?
+So what if you could get one with Qashqai-like style matched to Discovery Sport-like off road capability?
 What if this class of car, in other words, could actually walk the walk as well as talk the talk?
 That'd be quite something.
 That'd be unique.
 And that's exactly what this XV claims to be designed to deliver.

-Two engines are now offered.
-Petrol people get a 2.0-litre unit, offered with the option of a continuously variable automatic transmission.
-The petrol engine is a sweet thing, its cylinders horizontally opposed in typical Subaru 'boxer' tradition.
+The petrol engine is a sweet thing.
 There's the trademark off-beat thrum which is not unpleasant and makes a welcome change to more conventional but rather soulless turbo fours.
-This powerplant has recently benefitted from suspension improvements that enhance ride quality Arguably preferable though is the 2.0-litre diesel boxer engine.
-It packs a 170bhp punch and, like the rest of the XV range, drives all four wheels for all-weather security.
-With both powerplants, refinement has now been improved and the steering's sharper too.
+This powerplant has in recent times benefitted from suspension improvements that enhance ride quality.
+Arguably preferable though, is the extra pulling power of the 2.0-litre diesel boxer engine.
+Whatever your choice bneneath the bonnet, your XV will come with Subaru's permanent Symmetrical All-Wheel Drive system giving all-weather security.

 On the road, visibility is excellent, thanks to slim windscreen pillars and the seating position is nicely elevated.
 It steps off the line really smartly and the XV's body control is better than you'd expect.
 Drive it a bit faster and you'll be impressed by the sheer amount of front end grip.
 It's the sort of car that will have you praying for snow in the forecast.